Social Caption: Evaluating Social Understanding in Multimodal Models: Related Work

 \paragraph{Advancements in MLLMs:} MLLM models typically consist of an LLM backbone, a vision encoder, and a modality alignment module.
 A common backbone observed in SOTA MLLMs is Qwen2-7B (including Qwen2-7b-Instruct)~\cite{yang2024qwen2technicalreport}.
 Some MLLMs utilize SigLIP~\cite{zhai2023sigmoidlosslanguageimage} or CLIP~\cite{clip} as vision encoders, and others build upon their own trained Vision Transformers (ViTs)~\cite{vit} to process image and video.
 Common alignment strategies include long-context transfer and spatial-temporal modeling~\cite{longva_paper, oryx_paper}, extensive supervised fine-tuning (SFT) on diverse video-text datasets~\cite{internvl1.5}, resolution-adaptive techniques~\cite{qwen2vl_paper}, and compact model optimization~\cite{minicpm_paper}.
-Common SFT strategies include leveraging large-scale video-text datasets to optimize temporal reasoning and multimodal alignment, as well as multi-task learning, instruction tuning, and human-in-the-loop feedback to enhance model performance~\cite{internvl1.5, qwen2vl_paper, minicpm_paper}. \textsc{Social Caption} enables researchers to systematically study how these MLLM architectural design decisions translate into multidimensional social understanding abilities.
+Common SFT strategies include leveraging large-scale video-text datasets to optimize temporal reasoning and multimodal alignment, as well as multi-task learning, instruction tuning, and human-in-the-loop feedback to enhance model performance~\cite{internvl1.5, qwen2vl_paper, minicpm_paper}. \textsc{Social Caption} enables researchers to systematically study how MLLM architectural design decisions translate into multidimensional social understanding abilities.

-\paragraph{Automated Evaluation with MLLMs:} The substantial costs and limited scalability of human annotation to evaluate model abilities has led researchers to investigate approaches for \textit{automatic evaluation}.
+\paragraph{Automated Evaluation with MLLMs:} The substantial costs and limited scalability of human annotation to evaluate model abilities has led researchers to investigate approaches for \textit{automated evaluation}.
 In recent years, researchers have used language models as proxies for human judgment and use rubrics to evaluate model outputs at scale.
-This line of research has included text-based frameworks such as \textsc{LLM-Rubric} and multimodal frameworks such as \textsc{MLLM-as-a-Judge} \cite{MLLM-as-a-Judge}, \textsc{Judge Anything} \cite{Judge_Anything}, and \textsc{MR. Judge} \cite{MR-Judge}.
-MLLM judges can provide reward signals to post-train models for downstream capabilities \cite{lee2023rlaif, xie2025auto, yasunaga2025multimodal, zhang2025videorewardbench}.
+This line of research has included text-based frameworks such as \textsc{LLM-Rubric} \cite{hashemi2024llm} and multimodal frameworks such as \textsc{MLLM-as-a-Judge} \cite{MLLM-as-a-Judge}, \textsc{Judge Anything} \cite{Judge_Anything}, and \textsc{MR. Judge} \cite{MR-Judge}.
+MLLM judges can provide reward signals to post-train models \cite{lee2023rlaif, xie2025auto, yasunaga2025multimodal, zhang2025videorewardbench}.

 The utility of any MLLM judge relies on the quality of evaluation rubrics \cite{gunjal2025rubrics} and the validity of the generated scores. \textsc{Social Caption} contributes the first framework to enable multidimensional evaluation of social understanding, grounded in social interaction theory.
 We analyze correlations between MLLM judge ratings and human ratings of \textsc{Social Caption} dimensions to contribute insights towards scaling automated MLLM evaluation for social understanding.